How to bridge the gap between project management and people management

 Recognized employees are known to be the most satisfied employees.
 Nothing makes employees happier than being praised and rewarded for their hard work.
 This further motivates them to work harder because they know their efforts would not go unnoticed/ignored by the senior management.
 Although cash reward remains the most preferred form of reward, team leaders can also use promotions, email appreciation, trips, certificates, and gifts to recognize well-performing employees.

-You can consider surveying your staff to assess what are their expectations from recognition.
+You can consider surveying your staff to assess their expectations from recognition.
 You can put up a list of options and ask them to vote or seek their suggestions.
-Employees’ input will help you figure out what type of recognition program will deliver value to your team as well as your organization.
+Employees’ input will help you determine what recognition program will deliver value to your team and your organization.

 The final thought

-This article will help project managers and team leaders pay more attention to their workforce, so the latter doesn’t feel undervalued, unrecognized, and overlooked.
+This article will help project managers and team leaders pay more attention to their workforce, so they don’t feel undervalued, unrecognized, and overlooked.
 Take care of your employees and they will take care of your business, as simple as that!

 Try ProofHub, our powerful project management and team collaboration software, for free!